mgonto/angular-security-workshop/README.md

 ## Challenges

-These are the challenges for the second module.
-The goal is to familiarize ourselves with *ui-router*, *angular-storage* and *route change events*.
+These are the challenges for the third module.

 **backend/protected-routes.js**